List of Marvel Comics characters: K: Vasily Karpov

-Vasily Karpov is a fictional character appearing in American comic books published by Marvel Comics.
+Vasily Karpov is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Captain America (vol. 5) #5 (March 2005), and was created by Ed Brubaker and Michael Lark.

-He was an officer of Soviet Russia during World War II.
-Due to jealously to Captain America, Karpov was the original handler of Bucky Barnes / Winter Soldier as well as being the mentors of Aleksander Lukin and Alexi Shostakov / Red Guardian.
+An officer of Soviet Russia during World War II, Karpov was the handler of the Winter Soldier and mentor of Aleksander Lukin and Red Guardian.